jeremymec/hangman_rails/README.md

 # Hangman on Rails

-If you want to play the live version of this game, vist [hamgmanonrails.com](http://hangmanonrails.com/).
+If you want to play the live version of this game, visit [hamgmanonrails.com](http://hangmanonrails.com/).

 # Features